-Of course there are plenty of VR fitness apps and games that are suitable across any type of VR headset, wireless or not.
+Of course there are plenty of VR fitness apps and games that are suitable across any type of VR headset—wireless or not.
 Many VR games involve a significant amount of movement.
 The health benefits and potential for physical fitness in games and apps that have players jumping, ducking, bending, and moving their arms regularly are noteworthy.

 Beyond this, even more VR games and apps are available that specifically target health and fitness.
 They offer new and exciting ways to motivate users to keep a regular fitness routine.
 Furthermore, they can help combat boredom by combining workout routines with fun activities and goal-tracking rewards.

 Games like Beat Saber can deliver a great fitness routine while keeping players coming back for more.
-It falls in the genre of rhythm and beat games, where players must strike incoming blocks to the beat of popular music whilst also dodging incoming obstacles.
+It falls into the genre of rhythm and beat games, where players must strike incoming blocks to the beat of popular music whilst also dodging incoming obstacles.
 An online leader board also means healthy competition with friends and the online community.

 Furthermore, other games and apps can simulate workout spaces, provide unique adventures and environments, and much more.
 Combining VR fitness with elements that make other games and apps so much fun can make working out more of a pleasure than a chore.
-Excellent gameplay along with elements like leaderboards, fitness goals that tie to in-game rewards, and more blur the lines between exercise and entertainment.
+Excellent gameplay in combination with elements like leaderboards, fitness goals that tie to in-game rewards, and more blur the lines between exercise and entertainment.

 Staying fit with Oculus Quest 2

-A great example of a VR solution that’s perfect for your fitness goals is the Oculus Quest 2 wireless VR headset.
+A great example of a VR solution that’s perfect for your fitness goals is the Oculus Quest 2 Wireless VR Headset.
 I actually had the lengthy opportunity to test out and review the Oculus Quest 2.
 You can read much more on my in-depth thoughts and impressions of this VR headset right here.

 Needless to say, my opinion of the Quest 2 is very high indeed.
 It has incredible features such as a lightweight design and built-in passthrough camera sensors.
-Best of all, it’s completely wireless, and and all-in-one VR solution.
+Best of all, it’s completely wireless, and an all-in-one VR solution.
 It does not require a connection to an existing VR-ready PC—it operates as a completely standalone VR experience!

 These features are among those that make the Oculus Quest 2 just one of the many great virtual reality options for VR fitness.
 I have to say that Beat Saber is one of my favourite experiences currently available for the Quest 2 platform.
 When the game you can’t wait to dive back into just happens to promote healthy physical activity, it’s tough not to keep a daily commitment to exercise.

 This is just a drop in the bucket of games and applications available for the Quest 2 that either lean toward mobility, or gear all-out toward VR fitness.
-Authentic fitness apps like VRWorkout and OhShape offer a genuine, authentic fitness-oriented experience.
-Meanwhile games like Dance Central, or a number of games that simulate every sport or activity from boxing to racquetball and more are going to help you work up a sweat whether that was your primary goal or not!
+Authentic fitness apps like VRWorkout and OhShape offer a genuine, authentic, fitness-oriented experience.
+Meanwhile, games like Dance Central, or a number of games that simulate every sport or activity from boxing to racquetball and more, are going to help you work up a sweat, whether that was your primary goal or not!

 Check out Supernatural for the Oculus Quest 2